-SNMP MIB File Export Export MIB
+SNMP MIB File Export

+Export MIB

-To download the configuration to the AWK device:
+To download the configuration to the AWK:

-- 1. Power off the AWK. - 2.
+- 1. Turn off the AWK. - 2.
 Plug in the ABC-01 to the AWK's RS-232 console. - 3.
-Power on the AWK. - 4.
+Turn on AWK. - 4.
 AWK will detect the ABC-01 during the boot up process, and download the configuration from the ABC-01 to the AWK automatically.
-Once the configuration downloads, the AWK will emit three short beeps if the configuration format is correct and will then continue with the boot-up process. - 5.
-Once the AWK has booted up successfully, it will beep two times, and the ready LED will turn a steady green.
+Once the configuration downloads correctly, the AWK emits three short beeps and then continues with the boot-up process. - 5.
+Once the AWK has booted up successfully, it will emit the normal two beeps, and the ready LED will turn to solid green.